-How to Return Mail to Sender Canada Post?
-Why Need You Should Return Unwanted Mail?
+How to Return Mail to Sender via Canada Post?
+(Step-by-Step Guide)

 A recipient has to return a mail when the addressee does not live at that address.
 You must first contact the sender to inform them about the mistake.
 It is necessary to cross out the mailer’s postal address to tell Canada Post that the sender has used an incorrect address on the mailer.
 You should also write “Moved” or “Unknown” on the mail you received to confirm why you are returning it.
 Visit a Street Letter Box to deposit the mail and let Canada Post send it back to the sender.